How do I use the mortgage affordability calculator?

-For example, if your income is mostly commission-based or paid on a contract basis, then a mortgage lender may want to see a longer history of re-occurring income, up to two years in some cases.
+For example, if your income is mostly commission-based or paid on a contract basis, then a mortgage lender may want to see a long history of reoccurring income, up to two years in some cases.

-If you're in a situation where your source of income may not be treated as equally, as a stable salary based source of income, then it's best to talk to a mortgage broker.
-Mortgage brokers may have access to mortgage lenders that deal with mortgage applicants with non-traditional sources of income.
+If you are in a situation where your source of income may not be treated as equally as a stable salary-based source of income, then it's best to talk to a mortgage broker.
+Mortgage brokers may have access to mortgage lenders that deal with applicants with non-traditional sources of income.

 Does being self-employed affect my mortgage affordability?

 If you're self-employed, you may have to jump through a few extra hoops to get a mortgage.
 Most mortgage lenders are going to want to see up to two years of self-employed income history before they'll deem your source of income to be "stable" enough for them.

 There are also mortgage lenders who specialize in providing mortgages to self-employed individuals.
 These lenders have a more straightforward and streamlined approach to providing mortgages to self-employed people.
 Speak to a mortgage broker or search online if you want to find these lenders.

 What is the gross debt service ratio?
 (GDS)